 2011: Willie “Big Eyes” Smith; Chuck Mead; Head for the Hills; The Mother Hips; The Black Lillies; Cold Hard Cash Show; Dave Walker Band; Keegan Smith; Jackie Greene; Keb ‘Mo

 Previous Headliner Events: Doobie Brothers; Willie Nelson; Bonnie Raitt; Robert Cray; Galactic; Ralph Stanley; Taj Mahal; Merle Haggard; The Band; Ricky Skaggs; David Grisman Quintet; Randy Travis; Nitty Gritty Dirt Band; Tanya Tucker, and more!

 The Arts Council of Big Sky is a Montana 501 (c)(3) nonprofit organization.
 The ACBS receives funding from the Big Sky Resort Tax District, local foundations, regional and state grants, individual donations, business sponsorships and ticket sales from various events throughout the year.
 Help us realize our mission by making a contribution today!

 Meet Our Team

-As Executive Director, Brian is in charge of the day-to-day operations of the Arts Council and secures the artists for all of our events.
-He’s been with us since 2001, when he came on board to assist with marketing and public relations, and has been Executive Director since 2009.
+As Executive Director, Brian manages the day-to-day operations of the Arts Council as well as securing the artists for all of our events.
+He’s been a leader in the Big Sky arts and nonprofit community since 2001 when he first joined the ACBS.
 Originally from western New York, Brian has a BA in International Studies from the University of Buffalo (SUNY) and attended the University of Montana Graduate School of Journalism.
 In addition to leading the ACBS, Brian is also an accomplished writer, musician and snowboarder.
-Brian lives in Big Sky, you can usually find him snowboarding, playing the drums, hiking, or floating a river—all with his wife, Lindsie, and two young children, Arlo and Sabine.
+Brian lives in Big Sky with his wife, Lindsie, and their two young children, Arlo and Sabine.
 He’s proudly lived in Montana for 25 years.